scripting/pagePark/README.md

 http://lucky.wtf/badass/butt.js -- a page implemented in a script

-http://pagepark.io/ -- the home page for this product, served by the product

 http://karass.co/nosuchfile.html -- file not found

-http://pagepark.io/version -- the version of PagePark that's running on the server
+http://noderunner.org/version -- the version of PagePark that's running on the server

-http://pagepark.io/now -- the time on the server
+http://noderunner.org/now -- the time on the server

 http://lucky.wtf/transcend.opml -- a page written in OPML